German shepherds are a very popular breed, and it’s easy to understand their appeal.

 Most German shepherds are healthy dogs, but the breed is more susceptible to a number of few health concerns than other breeds are.

 Many of the problems that afflict German shepherds are congenital, and therefore out of your control.
-However, other health issues develop in response to your pup’s environment or lifestyle, and you may be able to treat these in part by selecting optimal foods for your pup.
+However, other health issues develop in response to your pup’s environment or lifestyle, and you may be able to treat these in part by selecting an optimal dog food for your shepherd pup.

 Some of the most common ailments that afflict German shepherds include: